External database

 Prerequisites

-Before configuring an external database for your virtual cluster, ensure you have the following prerequisites based on your chosen method:
+Before configuring an external database for your tenant cluster, ensure you have the following prerequisites based on your chosen method:

 Data source (direct connection)